bioinformaticsdotca/Pathways_2019/Module2/mod2_lab_GSEA.md

 3i.
 Min size: exclude smaller sets – By default GSEA sets the lower limit to 15.
 In this protocol, the minimum is set to 10 to increase some of the smaller sets in the results.

-Tip: set *Enrichment Statistics* to p1 if you want to add more weight on the most top up-regulated and top down-regulated. *P1* is a more stringent parameter and it will result in less gene-sets significant under FDR <0.05.
+:information_source: Tip: set *Enrichment Statistics* to p1 if you want to add more weight on the most top up-regulated and top down-regulated. *P1* is a more stringent parameter and it will result in less gene-sets significant under FDR <0.05.

 ### Step 4.